safae97/ECommerce_JSF-JPA/README.md

 - **User Interaction (Internaute)**:
   - User registration and login.
   - View order history.
--**Command Line (Ligne de Commande)**:
+ - **Command Line (Ligne de Commande)**:
-  - Selected product, its quantity, the cart it belongs to and also the status (e.g., in progress, declined).
+  -  - Selected product, its quantity, the cart it belongs to and also the status (e.g., in progress, declined).

 ---

 ## 📄 Report